-The Sin of Indifference
+The Pain of Indifference in Relationships

 To this Wiesel determined, "I swore never to be silent whenever and wherever human beings endure suffering and humiliation.
 We must always take sides.
 Neutrality helps the oppressor, never the victim."
 That last statement packs a painful punch, does it not?.